AirMQ/AirMQ-API/README.md

 GraphQL is typically different from REST in that it:

 * has single endpoint for all queries and operations
-* uses POST requests for both sending and getting data
+* uses http POST requests for both sending and getting data
 * accepts JSON-like queries
 * returns data only in JSON format